AgentschapPlantentuinMeise/linkedTaxonomy/README.md

 #### Step 1: search for the type specimen in GBIF

 Using the genus and epithet, the application looks for the taxon key using the GBIF API (GBIF taxonomic backbone).
-Based on the taxon key, all type specimen with that key are retreived.
+Based on the taxon key, all type specimen with that key are retrieved.
 Since the first version of this application is focussing on the botanical use-case, only 'Holotype', 'Isotype', 'Paratype', 'Syntype', 'Lectotype', 'Isolectotype', 'Neotype', 'Isoneotype', 'Epitype' and 'Type' are considered as type status.

 By plotting the holotype specimens on a timeline, it is possible to display the time evolution of the species naming.